SynedraAcus/metrics/README.md

 This repo is a Python3 reimplementation of the distance metric between tree topologies proposed in
 [Colijn and Plazotta, 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5790134/), as well as the (yet) unpublished extension of this metric to unrooted trees.

-The current implementation does not provide the hashing-based optimization, so the files and RAM requirements can be extremely high (as in gigabytes per tree) for trees with more than about a hundred leaves.
+The hashing-based optimization is provided for both rooted and unrooted versions.
+If used, the numeric labels are replaced with their md5 hashes.
+Although this optimization comes with a risk of collision, it is highly recommended for trees of more than about 100 leaves.
+Without it, the memory requirements grow extremely quickly.

 ### Dependencies